PhMajerus/FIGfonts/README.md

 **Western and legacy compatibility**
 - ISO 8859‑1 and Windows CP1252 (Latin‑1)
 - MS‑DOS CP437 (IBM PC / en‑US)
-- Basic Greek and Cyrillic
-- Symbols historically present in MS Gothic (Windows 3.1 → XP)
+- Symbols and characters historically present in MS Gothic (Windows 3.1 → XP)

 **Windows console parity**
 - Lucida Console parity, ensuring compatibility with Western Windows console before Vista
 - MS Gothic / ＭＳ ゴシック parity, ensuring compatibility with Japanese Windows console before Vista

 **Modern additions**
-- Braille and blocks mosaics patterns
+- Braille and block mosaics patterns
-- A growing set of emojis (396 so far)
+- A growing set of emojis (397 so far)
 - Additional symbols and pictographs

-With 10051 characters, phm‑shinonome is probably the largest FIGlet font ever created, unifying historically incompatible Japanese and Western bitmap lineages into a single, terminal‑safe, Unicode‑coherent design.
+With 10056 characters, phm‑shinonome is probably the largest FIGlet font ever created, unifying historically incompatible Japanese and Western bitmap lineages into a single, terminal‑safe, Unicode‑coherent design.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.